teems-org/teems-solver/README.md

 cd teems-solver
 ```

-2. Copy your local HSL libraries into the empty hsl/ directory at /teems-solver/hsl
+2. Copy your local HSL libraries into the empty `hsl/` directory at `/teems-solver/hsl`.
+This directory should now contain the following files:

+- ma48-2.2.0.tar.gz
+- ma51-1.0.0.tar.gz
+- hsl_mc66-2.2.1.tar.gz
+- hsl_mp48-2.1.1.tar.gz

-3. Build from the base directory of the cloned repository (/teems-solver)
+3. Build from the base directory of the cloned repository (`/teems-solver`)

 #### Prebuilt installation